-Ella Good and Nicki Kent have been working on Building A Martian House since 2015.
-They have both conceived and led the project.
+Ella Good and Nicki Kent worked on Building A Martian House since 2015.
+They both conceived and led the project.

 Their artworks are about bringing people together to create things that would otherwise be impossible; experiments people can invest optimistic and practical energy into.
 Their work uses Mars and space science as starting points to widen our imaginations around sustainability and how we live here and now.

 Hugh Broughton Architects is one of the established talents of contemporary British architecture, famous for their design of the Halley VI British Antarctic Research Station.

 Pearce+ is a multidisciplinary design studio based between London and Herefordshire.

 Generously funded by The Edward Marshall Trust.

 - Research support from Professor Lucy Berthoud and Dr Robert Myhill, University of Bristol.